SamuelTull/Advent-of-Code/aoc23/README.md

 This definitely doesnt work on a generic input.
 Turns out the distance x ..A to ..Z %N = 0 in every case.
 This is the clue I guess.
 Checking that after x more steps we are back at the same ..Z would convince us that LCM is the answer.
+### Day 12
+Brute force is okay for p1 as easy to think of.
+DP helps to reduce cases.
+Tried 3 versions of DP
+-- 12_DP_splicing: removing the "." or streak of "#" at start.
+-- 12_DP: keep track of the current index, index in the instructions, and current streak of "#".
+-- 12: Slight optimisation - doesnt count current streak - jumps ahead to end of block.
+Own cache and tuple(list) probs easier than working out how to keep as str/tuple for functtools.